 On this page

-The main Governmental authorities and public actors involved in policy-making, in the field of youth's contribution to global processes of policy-making, include:
+The main Governmental authorities and public actors involved in policymaking, in the field of youth’s contribution to global processes of policymaking include:

 - the Department of Children, Equality, Disability, Integration and Youth (DCEDIY): the main government department responsible for youth policy in Ireland.
-The Participation Unit is a dedicated department of DCEDIY which works to ensure that children and young people have a voice in the design, delivery and monitoring of services and policies that affect their lives.
+The Participation Unit is a dedicated department of DCEDIY that works to ensure that children and young people have a voice in the design, delivery and monitoring of services and policies that affect their lives.